ms-iot/content/en-US/Samples/OpenCV.md

 * You will need your device's IP address when connecting to it remotely.

 * Make sure you have the C++ components for Visual Studio.
 To check, open the Start Menu, type in **Add or remove programs**.
-Hit enter and naviage to Visual Studio.
+Hit enter and navigate to Visual Studio.
 Click **Modify** and check to make sure you have the below components selected.
 If not, select them and update your installation.

     ![C++ Components]({{site.baseurl}}/Resources/images/opencv/get_cpp.png)